SHKim-HYU/tasho/docs/source/development/contributing.rst

 Developer installation
 =======================

 To install the toolchain (ideally into a virtualenv) just run the setup.py script with the install parameter.
-It will install your application into the virtualenv site-packages folder and also download and install all dependencies:
+It will install Tasho into the virtualenv site-packages folder and also download and install all dependencies:

    .. code:: bash